NWagter/Meduza/README.md

 Meduza will be a static library that will be as user friendly as possible.

 The executable will be a seperate project containing examples on how to use the renderer and some tools using ImGui to show what is possible to do with the engine.
-Optick will be implemented into the renderer, but will not be active unless defined by the user of the tool.

 The reason for this project is to learn more about graphics programming and provide a useable library for others not interested in graphics programming but in need of an library that can do it for them.